-Nordstrom chief info officer will retire
+Nordstrom chief info officer will retire as tech leadership is reshuffled

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-Earlier this month, Kumar Srinivasan, whom Nordstrom hired as its CTO less than 10 months ago, left the company to move back to India.
+Earlier this month, Kumar Srinivasan, whom Nordstrom hired as its chief technology officer (CTO) less than 10 months ago, left the company to move back to India.

-The company has launched a search for a CTO who will be responsible for all aspects of technology at Nordstrom, including areas that previously fell under the CIO, Little said in his email.
+The company has launched a search for a CTO who will be responsible for all aspects of technology at Nordstrom, including areas that previously fell under the chief information officer, Little said in his email.

 “With Kumar Srinivasan’s recent decision to move back to India and in determining how we would address the leadership of Technology moving forward, Dan felt it was the right time to share his intention to retire later this year,” Co-President Blake Nordstrom said in an email to company leaders.
 “This enables us to conduct a full search for our new CTO who will bring us the deep technical and strategic experience we’re after to lead technology at Nordstrom.”

-Other recent changes among Nordstrom’s tech leadership include the naming of Nordstrom Rack President Geevy Thomas to the new role of chief innovation officer; and the appointment of company executive Ken Worzel as the new president of Nordstrom.com.
+Other recent changes among the company’s tech leadership include the naming of Nordstrom Rack President Geevy Thomas to the new role of chief innovation officer; and the appointment of company executive Ken Worzel as the new president of Nordstrom.com.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.